OpenWaterProject/riffle-rtc-and-low-power-operation/README.md

 <img src="pics/rtc_pin.png" width=500>

+**Code example**.
 In "riffle_low_power_oparation.ino" code above, this functionality is implemented at the end of the Arduino IDE "loop" function by line 137:

 ```arduino
 enterSleep(nextAlarm);